jdannem6/eBookstore/README.md

 #### Clone the repository into a local directory.
 git clone --single-branch --branch main https://github.com/jdannem6/eBookstore.git

-#### Within that local directory, setup your environment by running
-python3 setup.py

 #### Now run the web application on http://localhost:8080/ by running,
 python3 swift.py